Faculty and Staff Workshops

 - Lead faculty developing/revising a course for GL designation may receive a $500 stipend for attending the workshop and submitting their GL course proposal to the Faculty Senate Global Learning Curriculum Oversight Committee.
 In addition to the workshop, faculty will meet individually with OGLI staff to develop and draft the proposal.

-All workshop participants receive a flashdrive with documents used in the global learning course and activity development process.
-The full content of the flashdrive is available to current FIU faculty and staff at the following link.
+All workshop participants receive access to documents used in the global learning course and activity development process.
 Log in using your AD username and passwword (same as your faculty/staff email account).